prolixteriat/new-movies/README.md

 The skill is written in Python as an [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/services-alexa.html).

 ## Link to Published Skill
-The app has been published to the Amazon: https://www.amazon.co.uk/Kevin-Morley-New-Movies/dp/B0B7SN4LTP/
+The skill has been published to Amazon: https://www.amazon.co.uk/Kevin-Morley-New-Movies/dp/B0B7SN4LTP/